Central Virginia

 • 00:20:32

-They were putting a tax on airbnbs, which in a way, I like it when people from out of our community are paying for
+They were putting a tax on Airbnb, which in a way, I like it when people from out of our community are paying

 • 00:20:50